A World of Difference

 Vore tells Tina that she has been lied to her whole life — that she is not who and what she thinks she is.
 Their lives entangle, in ways that are shocking, beautiful and believably unbelievable.
 Tina moves him into her house, despite the protests of her loser boyfriend.

-To tell you much more about the unfolding of Borders would be to spoil its rich and primal treasures, which are by turns sacred and profane, alienating and entirely humane.
+To tell you much more about the unfolding of Border would be to spoil its rich and primal treasures, which are by turns sacred and profane, alienating and entirely humane.
 And I wouldn’t dare ruin the mind-bending fuck-all of its sex scene.
 You’ll just have to experience that for yourself.

 Running parallel to the mythological arc of Vore and Tina’s romance is another story that seems, at first, to have nothing to do with the Grimm’s weirdness at the film’s core.
 After sniffing out a chip containing porn in a cell phone, Tina is enlisted by the state to investigate a child sex ring.
 This detective work plunges her into the grit of urban degradation, which only further highlights her estrangement.
 This, after all, is a women sprung from the primordial stuff of nature itself, capable of communing with wolves (and Vore) in a way she simply can’t with her fellows.

 As these two narratives dovetail, the real force of Abbasi’s directorial achievement is revealed.
-In the end, Borders spins an old-fashioned tale about good and evil, but it does so in surprising ways that allow breathing room for all manner of very timely concerns (gender fluidity, racism, ideological possession, the misanthropy currently felt by so many).
+In the end, Border spins an old-fashioned tale about good and evil, but it does so in surprising ways that allow breathing room for all manner of very timely concerns (gender fluidity, racism, ideological possession, the misanthropy currently felt by so many).

 Like Ingmar Bergman before him, Abbasi employs parochial, everyday elements to concoct, slyly and slowly, an interplay of archetypes that speaks to us in new, startling ways about the grand themes of life — in ways that are at once claustrophobic and dizzying.
 It’s a magical combination, like the mixing of cosmic and commonplace elements that makes you uniquely and darkly and wonderfully you.
 (Opens Nov.
 23 at Broadway Metro)